bibleup/wordpress/readme.txt

 BibleUp currently supports 4 Bible versions with much more to come.
 These versions are the Authorized King James Version (KJV), Authorized Standard Version (ASV), Literal Standard Version (LSV) and the World English Bible (WEB).

-= How to report an issue or submit feature requests = We try respond to all feedbacks across our supported platforms.
+= How to report an issue or submit feature requests = We try to respond to all feedback across our supported platforms.
 In order of their quick response time:

  1. [Github](https://github.com/bibleup/wordpress/issues) (all issues, requests and contributions)